 For example, using the fact that what is in our left visual field is only seen by the right hemisphere, they would show the right hemisphere a series of images very briefly, and then they would ask the patient to respond in some way.
 The tricky thing about these split-brain patients is that they compensate for the fact that their two hemispheres operate independently by moving their heads so that anything they see or hear enters both sides of the brain.
 If you met one, you’d hardly notice that anything is amiss.

 So, in order to talk to one hemisphere without the other interfering, the psychologists studying the patients had to devise a clever apparatus that limits the information that each hemisphere receives.

-They could, for example, have the patient looking straight ahead, and then flash a word to the left or the right and thereby control which hemisphere sees the word.
+One way to rig the right brain vs left brain is to have the patient looking straight ahead, and then flash a word to the left or the right and thereby control which hemisphere sees the word.
 Or they can put up a screen so that the patient can’t see her hands, and then present a set of objects to one hand or the other.
 With this apparatus, the psychologists could then get information from one or the other hemisphere.

 Every time you talk with someone, you’re relying on the left hemisphere of your brain to keep up with and make sense of the exchange.
 So when the split-brain patients were asked what they saw with their right hemisphere, often they would simply say “I don’t know” or “Nothing,” since the talkative left hemisphere didn’t have access to what the right hemisphere was seeing.

 But then, if they were asked to choose from a set of alternatives, say by pointing to a picture of something that’s associated with the thing that their right brain saw, or to pick up an object that matches the word with their left hand, they themselves would be completely surprised when their own left hand instinctively reached out and made a choice or responded to a command.
 In fact, they often felt as though they were just guessing.